usf-cs212-fall2020/usf-cs212-fall2020.github.io/syllabus.md

   - **Make posts specific to solutions or grades private** to the instructor and teacher assistants.
 This replaces directly emailing the instructor regarding the course.
 If you email the instructor directly, you will be asked to make a private post on Piazza before receiving an answer.

   - **Follow the 1 hour rule.** You should be stuck on a problem between 30 minutes to 1 hour before asking for help, but should immediately ask for help if stuck over 1 hour.
 Worst case, you figure out the answer before we are able to help.
 Best case, we can help you get unstuck!

+  - **Post exact details when possible.** You will get a solution faster if you include as many details as possible when asking for help.
+This might include exact error messages, stack traces, which tests are failing and passing, console or log output, and more.
+If you forget, we will have to ask you for this detail which can extend how long it takes to get help.

 In addition to [Piazza]({{ site.data.info.links.piazza.link }}), the instructor will also use [Canvas]({{ site.data.info.links.canvas.link }}) to notify students of missing assignments or warn about low grades.